drhsqlite/fossil-mirror/www/gitusers.md

-records into the local repository to change how the client interprets the data it finds there henceforth.(^One to change the tag marking this commit’s branch name to “`MISTAKE`,” one to mark that branch as hidden, and one to close it to further commits.).
+records into the local repository to change how the client interprets the data it finds there henceforth.(^One to change the tag marking this commit’s branch name to “`MISTAKE`,” one to mark that branch as hidden, and one to close it to further commits.)

 Bob’s second command switches his working directory back to the prior commit on that branch.
 We’re presuming it was “`trunk`” for the sake of